JoaquinOlivero/notecloud/README.md

 A new main page (main node) can be added by clicking on the white 'plus' button.
 This will immediately add it to the list.

-A page can be expanded to show the children pages and can be collapsed to hide them.
+A page can be expanded to show children pages and can be collapsed to hide them.
 The 'plus' button next to the page will create a new child.
 The 'trash' button will delete the page and all of its children.

+The **QUICK SEARCH** bar finds all the notes that contain whatever was searched, whether it is on the title or it is anywhere in the body of the note.